 Now, comparing equation (1) and (2), we get

-So, the above proof shows that equivalent resistance of a combination of resistances in series is equal to the sum of individual resistance.
-If there were n number of resistances instead of three resistances, the equivalent resistance will be
+So, the above proof shows that equivalent resistance of a combination of resistances in series is equivalent to the aggregate of individual resistance.
+If there were n number of resistances rather than three resistances, the proportional resistance will be

 Resistances in Parallel

-Let’s three resistors of resistance value R1, R2 and R3 are connected in such a manner, that right side terminal of each resistor are connected together as shown in the figure below, and also left side terminal of each resistor are also connected together.
+Let’s three resistors of resistance value R1, R2 and R3 are connected in such a way, that correct side terminal of every resistor are associated together as appeared in the figure beneath, and furthermore left side terminal of every resistor are additionally associated together.

 This combination is called resistances in parallel.
-If electric potential difference is applied across this combination, then it will draw a current I (say).
+If electric potential difference is connected over this combination, that point it will draw a current I (say).